ikrima/gamedevguide/contents/guides/ue4guide/wip/physics/useful-console-commands/Useful Console Commands.md

 - How to improve light build times, look at the Lightmass statistics window

 The **Lighting Build Info** dialog is a very important tool for improving lighting build times.
 First, build lighting in the level that you want to see stats for.
-Then, open the dialog under *Build->Lighting Info->Light\`\`ing StaticMesh Info*.
+Then, open the dialog under *Build->Lighting Info->Lighting StaticMesh Info*.
 Change the drop down to *Lighting Build Info*.
 This will show a sorted list of meshes and how long they took to compute lighting for.

 *Reference From <https://docs.unrealengine.com/latest/INT/Engine/Rendering/LightingAndShadows/Lightmass/#gettingthebestlightingbuildtimes>*